servo/servo.org/_posts/2024-05-31-this-month-in-servo.md

   - SKIP sccache re-enabled for CI builds 32330
   - SKIP fixed a bug in `./mach bootstrap --skip-platform` 32341
   - DONE fixed an issue that made the Servo build crash on Windows Server 2019 32352
-- servoshell
+- DONE servoshell
-  - cursor: None is now supported and winit key support expanded in servoshell 32228
+  - DONE cursor: None is now supported and winit key support expanded in servoshell 32228
-  - The back and forward mouse buttons now work properly 32283
+  - DONE The back and forward mouse buttons now work properly 32283
-  - status tooltips added 32011
+  - DONE status tooltips added 32011
 - conferences
   - rakhi talk (x2?)
     - RustNL 7-9 may